zzalscv2/FFEA/doc/2-UserManual/3-Kinetics.md

      FFEAtools makekineticmaps

-This script requires a completed .ffea input file, and will generate the maps between the structures pointed to by the input file.
+This script requires a completed and stable .ffea input file, and will generate the maps between any two structures pointed to by the input file.
+The algorithm requires continuous user input the whole way through due to the not-standard method of defining maps (i.e. maximising volume overlap may not be valid).